 Instructions

-To begin your hibachi salmon recipe, make the easy homemade sauce.
+- Make the easy homemade hibachi sauce.
 Combine light soy sauce, honey, fresh squeezed lemon juice, sesame oil, minced garlic, minced ginger and a pinch of white pepper in a small bowl.
 Stir to combine.
 Set aside.

 Notes